algolia/gatsby-plugin-algolia/README.md

 const queries = [
   {
     query: myQuery,
+    queryVariables: {}, // optional.
+Allows you to use graphql query variables in the query
     transformer: ({ data }) => data.pages.nodes, // optional
     indexName: 'index name to target', // overrides main index name, optional
     settings: {
       // optional, any index settings
       // Note: by supplying settings, you will overwrite all existing settings on the index },
-    matchFields: ['slug', 'modified'], // Array<String> overrides main match fields, optional
     mergeSettings: false, // optional, defaults to false.
-See notes on mergeSettings below
+See notes on mergeSettings below },
-    queryVariables: {}, // optional.
-Allows you to use graphql query variables in the query },
 ];